FlorenceBuchelet/P1/README.md

 # WILD CODE SCHOOL - Web Developer Septembre 2023

 Welcome to the first school project of our team: a Whos's who for the whole promotion.
-We had three weeks to create a one page website.
+We had two weeks to create a one page website.

 [Click here to check out the deployed project](https://florencebuchelet.github.io/P1/)